 Drunk in public may also be charged on individuals who are drunk to the point of interfering with other people's use of a sidewalk, street, or another public causeway.
 Drunk in public is very similar to other forms of disorderly conduct in that it mainly deals with situations where individuals pose a nuisance/threat to public safety.
 This could determine whether a case ends in dismissal or conviction.

-Penalties for Public Drunkenness
+What are the Penalties for Public Drunkenness?